bbmokhtari/django-translations/docs/reference/querysets.rst

       Use the default language in the queryset.

       Causes the queryset to use the default language from there on.

+      :return: The queryset which uses the default language.
+      :rtype: TranslatableQuerySet

       To use the default language in the queryset: